nastapasta/nastia-design/notes/not-a-reminder-app.md

 - **Coming up** (a week before, for example)
 - **Time to do** (once the due date arrives)

-If I see *Time to do* – I head to the bathroom and put in a new pack.
+If I see *Time to do* – I head to the bathroom and take the fresh pack.

 <figure>
 <img src="/images/notes/deed-status.png" alt="Fragments of user interface of creating a task called Deed." class="post-image"></img>